compphylo/compphylo.github.io/Oslo2019/MESS_files/MESS_PartII.md

 And here is a nice example of a poor fit of parameters to the data:
 ![png](images/MESS_PPC_BadFit.png)

 Quite a striking, and obvious difference.
-Posterior predictive checks are less of a formal model evaluation procedure and more of a quick-and-dirty visual verification.
-Still useful.

 <a name="Example-Datasets"></a>
 ## Free time to experiment with other example datasets